theseanything/civilservicelgbt.github.io/_posts/2019-01-03-social-events-for-2019.md

 ### Bristol

 For 2019, we're introducing monthly socials in a new location: Bristol.
-Our volunteers in the area will be organising them for the **first Wednesday** of each month, with the exception of January which will be on the *second* Wednesday.
+Our volunteers in the area will be organising them for the **first Wednesday** of each month, starting in February 2019.

 ### Edinburgh